johnlloydcallao01/tap2go/docs/architecture/CACHING_BLUEPRINT.md

 Eviction Strategy Adjustments: If high-value data (like user sessions) keeps getting evicted, increase its memory allocation or TTL so it remains resident longer.

 14. Simplified Workflow Example
-App Launch: The browser’s service worker serves JavaScript and CSS instantly from local cache (<5 ms); static images come from the nearest CDN edge (10–50 ms).
+App Launch: The browser's service worker serves JavaScript and CSS instantly from local cache (<5 ms); static images come from the nearest CDN edge (10–50 ms).
 Login: The app checks IndexedDB for a saved session.
 If none exists, it calls the login API, which retrieves session data from Redis in ~40 ms, then stores it in local memory for the session.
-Viewing Top Restaurants: The app checks its in‐memory cache (miss), then checks Redis (hit from a recent “cache warming” job in ~25 ms), displays results, and stores them in Redux for 10 minutes.
+Viewing Top Restaurants: The app checks its in‐memory cache (miss), then checks Redis (hit from a recent "cache warming" job in ~25 ms), displays results, and stores them in Redux for 10 minutes.
 Opening a Restaurant Page: The browser requests an HTML snapshot from the CDN (served in <50 ms).
 If the menu changed recently, the CDN purges that snapshot so the server rebuilds it (fetching from Firestore) and repopulates the CDN.
 Placing an Order: The order API writes both to Firestore and to Redis (write‐through).
-Any cached “active orders” entries are invalidated immediately, ensuring no stale order status is shown.
+Any cached "active orders" entries are invalidated immediately, ensuring no stale order status is shown.
 Offline & Return: The service worker serves cached restaurant data from IndexedDB while offline.
 When the user comes back online, it refreshes local cache entries if anything changed (e.g., a restaurant closed).

 15. Essential Takeaways for Non-Coders